benjaminheng/knowledge-base/content/tech/delve-go-debugger.md

 - vim-go creates a raw TCP connection to the dlv debugger.
 - dlv accepts API requests using [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC)
 - Mailing list: https://groups.google.com/g/delve-dev
-    - Ask about setting `config substitution-path` in a session and having it take effect immediately.
-Using the CLI interface we have to set it in the config then reload the session before it takes effect.
+- Setting `config substitution-path` doesn't take effect immediately.
+Need to run `config -save` then restart the CLI client.
+Is this intended?
+Possible to have it take effect immediately?
+Something to ask in the mailing list.
 - vscode-go doesn't use `config substitute-path`, but translates local <-> remote paths in the plugin layer.
 - Possible to use a similar approach with vscode-go, but ideally we should leverage dlv's `config substitute-path` option.
 - Might not be possible to do use the `substitute-path` option.
 It's probably the CLI client that is performing the translations, not the server.
 If that's the case then the vim-go plugin needs to be responsible for path substitution.
+Check with the mailing list.